PuppyGamingDev/slate/source/index.html.md

 # Introduction

 Welcome to the modifications documentation for Super Multiplayer Shooter Template.
 I am hoping to hold all the code snippets and written guide for modifications in my videos and also for some more bespoke modifications I have made.
+I also go through some of these modifications in my <a href='https://youtube.com/playlist?list=PLic6mrfW6bq6zmv83T0aaXMnogH9oJild'>YouTube playlist</a> if you find it easier go along with a video

 # Host Can Restart Game